Plastic Surgery Before and After Photos Body Procedures

 Suture Granuloma: Some surgical techniques use deep sutures.
 These items may be noticed by the patient following surgery.
 Sutures may spontaneously poke through the skin, be visible, or produce irritation that requires removal.

-Numbness in Skin Sensation: Post-operative diminished (or loss of) skin sensation (numbness, pins and needles sensation, burning or itching), and/or pain in the lower torso may be temporary or very rarely permanent.
+Numbness in Skin Sensation: Post-operative diminished (or loss of) skin sensation (numbness, pins and needles sensation, burning or itching), and/or pain in the lower torso may be temporary or very rarely long-lasting.

 Contour Irregularities: Contour irregularities and depressions may occur after these procedures.
 Visible and palpable looseness and wrinkling of skin can also occur.
 On occasion, asymmetrical fullness, bulges, and depressions may be present.